2022-23 Residence Life Handbook

 - Electronically sign checkout assessment and turn in keys with RA.
 Failure to turn in keys will result in a fee.

 STUDENT BELONGINGS: When a resident leaves the residence halls, they are expected to remove all their belongings prior to their check-out.
 Any arrangements made for storage of a student’s belongings may be made with permission and approval from the housing office.
 If storage is agreed upon, items will be stored for 30 days maximum.
 If a student leaves the residence halls (improper checkout) and does not take all their belongings, the student will receive an email with a date of when items will need to be picked up (this is also only a 30-day storage hold).
+After 30 days, unclaimed belongings will be discarded.
 Email the Director of Student Life to make storage arrangements.
 The college is not responsible for loss or damage of items stored.

 ROOM DEPOSIT FORFEIT: Students leaving prior to the end of the contracted year (end of Spring Term) will forfeit the deposit and a $600.00 Violation of Housing Agreement (VOHA) fee will be applied to the student account unless it is past the 8th day of the Spring Term.
 If the student feels as though they should have their VOHA and deposit refunded, they can email the Director of Student Life and ask for appeal information.
 Emails and/or appeals must be filled out within 14 days of checkout.
 Contact the housing office for refund dates or changes in address.
 Please note that if a student has an owed balance upon checking out, the housing deposit will be applied to the student's owed balance and will not be refunded to the student.

 ROOM DEPOSIT REFUNDS: If you are eligible for a deposit refund, deposits shall be refunded to students in the term following their departure from the residences.
 Please allow 4-6 weeks for processing.
 The deposits will be refunded in the same method that the deposit payment was made.
 Example- If a credit card was used to make the deposit, that same credit card would be refunded the deposit.
-Deposit refunds are processed through the business office and not the housing office, so all questions should be directed to the business office.
-It is also important to change your address in WebAdvisor.
+Deposit refunds are processed through the business office (not the housing office), so all questions regarding housing deposits should be directed to the business office.
+It is also important to change your address in WIN.
 Please note that if a student has an owed balance, the housing deposit will be applied to the student's owed balance and will not be refunded to the student.

 ROOM AND BOARD REFUND POLICIES: If the student leaves the residence hall during the first 8 business days of the term, room and board fees will be prorated and refunded to the day of departure.
 Residents who leave the residence halls on the ninth-class day and beyond are entitled to no refund and will be responsible for the cost of the entire term.